-- 1. The frequent and marked lack of agreement in the results of measurement of heritability using various methods is discussed, e.g., in the book Genetics and Analysis of Quantitative Traits.
-Lynch, M, Walsh, J.B., Sinauer Associates (Sunderland, MA), 1998 - specifically in the chapter Analysis of Short-Term Selection Experiments. - Sorry of the oversimplification...
-If you prefer to read more exact papers on related subjects, please try e.g. Theoretical and Applied Genetics 115: 933-944, 2007, Genetics 130: 195-204, 1992, Proceedings of the Royal Society of London Series B-Biological Sciences 260: 21-29, 1995.
+- The frequent and marked lack of agreement in the results of measurement of heritability using various methods is discussed, for example, in the book Genetics and Analysis of Quantitative Traits.
+Lynch, M, Walsh, J.B., Sinauer Associates (Sunderland, MA), 1998 - specifically in the chapter Analysis of Short-Term Selection Experiments. - 2.
+Sorry of the oversimplification...
+If you prefer to read more exact papers on related subjects, please try for example Theoretical and Applied Genetics 115: 933-944, 2007, Genetics 130: 195-204, 1992, Proceedings of the Royal Society of London Series B-Biological Sciences 260: 21-29, 1995.
 Interesting figures showing vanishing heritability of biological traits are available in Journal of Evolutionary Biology 19: 994-1002, 2006.
-(The authors did not comment the observed trend.) - 3.
-The elevated ability of genetically uniform populations to respond to selection pressure was observed, e.g., in Genetics, 81: 163-175, 1975, Genetics, 114: 1191-1211, 1213-1223, 1986, Evolution, 43: 1800-1804, 1989, and reduced ability has been described, e.g., in Evolution 50: 723-733, 1996.
+(The authors did not comment on the observed trend.) - 3.
+The elevated ability of genetically uniform populations to respond to selection pressure was observed, for example, in Genetics, 81: 163-175, 1975, Genetics, 114: 1191-1211, 1213-1223, 1986, Evolution, 43: 1800-1804, 1989, and reduced ability has been described, for example, in Evolution 50: 723-733, 1996.

 - 4. This saying should properly be "Why roll your trousers up when the ford is still far away?"
 However, in the Czech milieu, there is also the (erroneous) version with buckshot.
 The idea of a poacher who is running away from the gamekeeper in the woods and, as he is running, preventatively takes off his trousers, so they don't get full of holes when the gamekeeper shoots at him, seemed to me so marvelously absurd that I decided to support it in this way.
-I am curious to see whether I manage to reverse the unfavourable ratio of citations of this saying on the internet (in 2006, the ford (brod in Czech) was leading over buckshot (brok in Czech) 506 : 72). - 5.
-Just this phenomenon, i.e. a worse ability to respond to selection on an average and simultaneously the best ability to respond to selection in some genetically uniform populations, was observed in experiments on flour beetles Tribolium castaneum.
+I am curious to see whether I manage to reverse the unfavorable ratio of citations of this saying on the internet (in 2006, the ford (brod in Czech) was leading over buckshot (brok in Czech) 506: 72, in 2017 the ratio was already 27,000: 292). - 5.
+This phenomenon, meaning a worse ability to respond to selection on average and simultaneously the best ability to respond to selection in some genetically uniform populations, was observed in experiments on flour beetles Tribolium castaneum.
 Journal of Animal Breeding and Genetics-Zeitschrift fur Tierzuchtung und Zuchtungsbiologie 118: 181-188, 2001.